markjnkim/es_mod/01-html/content/step-6-reach-out.md

 * We implemented a unique HTML element called an `<iframe>` which allows nested browser content from another HTML page to be embedded into the current one.
 This offers user interactivity and interoperability with another website, and adds rich visual features without needing to write a lot of code.

-In the next lesson, you'll get a chance to add a page to the site when we create Run Buddy's Privacy Policy page.
+In the next lesson, we'll get a chance to add a page to the site when we create Run Buddy's Privacy Policy page.

 ---